glassinthegrass/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+When React sees an element representing a user-defined component, it passes JSX attributes and children to this component as a single object.
+We call this object “props”.
+-props is an object avail to the component
+-props are data being passed into a component

-2. How do you pass props from a parent to a child?
+2. How do you pass props from a parent to a child? they are accessible throught the parent. but rather than reference this you reference props -we pass props into the child using the childs component tag -set up props on child components tag by saying <whateverPropertyName>=<hardcodedDataOrReferenceToExistingDataUsingCurlyBraces/>

-3. How do you access props from a class based child component?
+3. How do you access props from a class based child component? from within JSX- {this.props.propName} and outside JSX
 4. How do you access props from a functional component?
+-props.propName
 5. How do you bind a function to a parent component so that it can be passed to a child?
+1) from within the constructor outside the state and before the methods <function name> = this.<function name>.bind.this use lexical binding by not using the bind method and using the => functions

 ### Understand